Marla Maples

-Marla Ann Maples (born October 27, 1963) is an American actress, television personality, model, singer and presenter.
-She was the second wife of Donald Trump.
-They married in 1993, two months after the birth of their daughter Tiffany, and divorced in 1999.
+Marla Ann Maples (born October 27, 1963) is an American singer, television personality, model, actress and presenter.
+She was the second wife of Donald Trump, the 45th and 47th president of the United States.
+They married two months after the birth of their daughter, Tiffany, in 1993.
+Donald and Marla separated in 1997 and divorced in 1999.

-Early life
+Early life and education

 Maples was born on October 27, 1963, in Cohutta, Georgia.
 Her mother, Ann Locklear Maples, was a homemaker and model, and her father, Stanley Edward Maples, a real estate developer, county commissioner, singer, and songwriter.
+She has one half-sister from her father's previous marriage.

 Maples attended Northwest Whitfield High School in Tunnel Hill, Georgia, where she played basketball, served as class secretary and was crowned the 1980–1981 homecoming queen during her senior year (she returned for the 1991 homecoming to crown the school's new queen).

 After graduating from high school in 1981, Maples competed in beauty contests and pageants.
 In 1983, she won the Miss Resaca Beach Poster Girl Contest, in 1984 she was the runner-up to Miss Georgia USA, and in 1985 she won the Miss Hawaiian Tropic.

 She entered the University of Georgia in 1981 but left college before graduating.